xanf/vue-test-utils-compat/README.md

    * `VueTestUtilsModule` - module, which will be patched
    * `compatConfig: Record<string, boolean>` - list of compatibility flags
    * `vueH` - function which will be used to create Vue VNodes.
 Required only if `MOUNT_ARGS_SCOPED_SLOTS_THIS` compatibility flag is used, could be omitted otherwise
-* `compatFlags` - object with all available compatibility
+* `compatFlags` - object with all available compatibility flags
 * `fullCompatConfig` - config object with all compatibility flags enabled

 ## 🏁 Compatibility flags